-1. The Vaulters(s) and the Lunger, together with the Horse, must salute Judge A from the centre of the competition circle before and after each test.
+1. The Vaulter(s) and the Lunger, together with the Horse, must salute Judge A from the centre of the competition circle before and after each test.
 2. Elimination for failure to salute is at the discretion of Judge A. 3.
 Judge A shall acknowledge the salutes.

+~~The Vaulter(s) and the Lunger, together with the Horse, must salute Judge A from the centre of the competition circle.~~

 4. The side reins/3 point reins may be unfastened before the final salute on the circle, from the centre of the competition circle or at the latest, the reins must be unfastened immediately upon exiting the competition arena.
 Failure to do so will incur a warning from the Steward.
 5. Vaulters should exit the competition circle ahead of the horse after their final salute.